emmyclau/CarND-Advanced-Lane-Lines/README.md

 #### Step 2: Find a perspective transform matrix to create the birds-eye view of the road

-1. The perspective transform allows us to change our perspective to view the same image from different viewpoints and angles.
-In this case, we transform the road image into a bird’s-eye view from above and this allows us to calculating the lane curvature later on.
+1. Next, I found the perspective transform matrix to create the birds-eye view of the road.
+I drew red lines on the undistorted image and then tested different src/dst combinations to make sure the red lines were parallel after the transformation.

 ```
 s1 = (230, 700)